 • Manage reflux post-esophageal surgery: Sit up during meals, wear loose clothes, eat 2 hours before bedtime, and elevate upper body during sleep.

-• Combat nausea: Avoid rich foods, eat moderately, and lie at a 30-degree angle after meals.
+• Combat nausea: Avoid rich foods, eat moderately, and resting in a slightly slanted position after meals.

 • Handle fullness: Watch for signs, limit meal sizes, eat slowly, and establish a schedule for smaller, frequent meals.